cmvallat/party-push-mobile/README.md

-# Party Push Backend Repo
+# Party Push Mobile Repo

 Party Push is a web app (hosted at http://www.livepartyhelper.com) that crowdsources party and event management.